 Small Bites Always

 Always make several small, successive changes rather than one larger one.
-This idea applies to implementing code, scheduling team work, changing the team, or changing the process.
-Don’t bite off more than you can chew.
+This idea applies to implementing code, scheduling team work, changing the team, and changing the process.
+“Never bite off more than you can chew,” that is, always maintain a short success horizon.

 Pain Points

-• Projects take far longer than you have available—years in some cases—and then fail anyway
+• Projects take far longer than you have available and then fail anyway

-• Feedback takes too long because releases are so huge and far apart
+• Feedback arrives too late because releases are huge and occur far apart in time

-• Making large investments in consultants or tools or infrastructure with no piloting or immediate results
+• Large investments in consultants or tools or infrastructure don’t deliver results

 Benefits

-• Small steps provide feedback faster, so you have less time to go wrong and more time to hit the target
+• Small steps provide feedback faster, so you have more chances to correct and your the target

-• A small step in the wrong direction won’t set you back as far as a larger one would
+• A small step in the wrong direction does not set you back as far as a larger step would

-• You can switch directions more quickly by not having large, long-term liabilities/commitments, which makes you much more responsive and nimble
+• You can switch directions more quickly by having small, short-term liabilities/commitments, which makes you much more responsive and nimble

 • Smaller, incremental movement reduces risk